CivicLAB Conference 2025

 Call for abstracts

-The conference programme committee is calling for abstract submissions.
+The conference programme committee's call for abstract submissions is now closed.
 To present your research at the conference your abstract must first pass a double-blind peer review.

 Conference image of woman in crowd clapping